 The damage caused by roof leaks is almost immeasurable and is difficult to assess.
 This is because water can end up almost anywhere inside your home or commercial building’s structure.
 Water leaks can result in extensive mold growth, structural damage, high energy bills, and fire hazards.
 Sadly, you may not know that your roof is leaking until several months have passed.

 Even if you identify the cause of a roof leak, you may only diagnose a fraction of the problem.
 If you suspect a roof leak, your best option is to contact a local roofing contractor in Florida.
 A professional roofer can diagnose the problem and determine the solution.

 7 Common Causes of Roof Leaks

-Cracks in the flashing reduce water-resistance, causing the roof to leak.
+Cracks in the flashing reduce water resistance, causing the roof to leak.
 The most common cause of flashing cracks is poor installation, which leads to exposure to the outside elements.
-Cracks can also form as a result of wear and tear of the flashing sealant.
+Cracks can also form as a result of the wear and tear of the flashing sealant.
 For instance, some tar sealants do not create a full seal that lasts.